AdamCSmithCWS/Shorebird_Migration_Trends/README.md

----
-bibliography: references.bib
----

 # Shorebird_Migration_Trends

 Estimate population trends for migrating shorebirds in North America (primarily Eastern North America) using data from International Shorebird Survey, Ontario Shorebird Survey, and the Atlantic Canada Shorebird Survey

-Spatially explicit, hierarchical Bayesian model that estimates population trends using a penalized spline (GAM) smoothed population trajectory, similar to [@smith2020].
+Spatially explicit, hierarchical Bayesian model that estimates population trends using a penalized spline (GAM) smoothed population trajectory, similar to Smith and Edwards [2020](https://doi.org/10.1093/ornithapp/duaa065).

 A paper describing the results from this model is currently in review.